|

 Nestled amongst the vast Thar Desert, Jaisalmer Fort protrudes like a giant sandcastle.
 Often called the ‘golden city’, Jaisalmer is a must-visit on any Rajasthan itinerary.

 While the city itself is compact, there is so much to explore.
-From hidden bazaars and markets to intricately decorated havelis and temples and of course, the opportunity to take a camel safari into the depths of the surrounding desert.
+From hidden bazaars and markets to intricately decorated havelis and temples, and of course, the opportunity to take a camel safari into the depths of the surrounding desert.

-Based on our own experience in this amazing city, this 2 day Jaisalmer itinerary will help you to plan your trip, including the top things to do in Jaisalmer, where to stay, how to get there and extra Jaisalmer travel tips
+Based on our own experience in this amazing city, this 2-day Jaisalmer itinerary will help you to plan your trip, including the top things to do in Jaisalmer, where to stay, how to get there and extra Jaisalmer travel tips

 Day 1 of your 2 Day Jaisalmer itinerary